Saturday, April 28, 2012

 1996: Celine Dion could not be budged from the #1 position with "Because You Loved Me", which scored a sixth straight week at #1.
 Mariah Carey was #2 with "Always Be My Baby", the Tony Rich Project had #3 with Nobody Knows and Alanis Morissette remained at #4 with "Ironic".

-2001: The Bee Gees performed many of their biggest hits in the A&E television show Live By Request.
+2001: The Bee Gees performed many of their biggest hits in the A&E television show Live By Request, recorded at the Manhattan Center in New York.

 2004: Martie Maguire, fiddle and mandolin player with the Dixie Chicks, gave birth to twins Eva and Kathleen.